How To Burp A Newborn: A Guide For New Parents

 How long do you burp a newborn for?

 Luckily, burping a newborn is a task that shouldn’t take up too much of your time.
-It should take five to ten minutes to burp a newborn.
+When it comes to how to burp a baby, it should only take five to ten minutes on average.